 Late work will be penalized 10% of the total points per day (weekends, i.e., Friday to Monday, are counted as two days and U.F.-recognized holidays are not counted).
 NOTE: The weekends preceding and following the Semester Break holidays will be counted.
-Late work will not be accepted, unless there is written documentation from the Dean of Students Office (https://care.dso.ufl.edu/instructor-notifications/).
-If there is an issue with you completing your assignments on time, contact your instructor immediately.
-Do not wait until the last minute!
+Makeup work must be completed within 10 days of the missed lab except in cases of extended absence or it will be subject to late penalties.
+Waiting to the end of the semester to complete makeup work is not acceptable.
+It is the student's responsibility to contact their TA regarding makeup work.

-E. Participation
+Participation

 Students may be allowed to turn in assignments on which they did not participate in the collection of data, at the discretion of the lab instructor.
-These assignments will be penalized 20% of points.

-F. Lab cleanliness
+Lab cleanliness

 No food or drink is permitted in the labs and students are expected to leave the lab as clean and orderly as it was when they arrived for class.
-NOTE: All scraps of paper, paper towels, broken cover slips and slides, masking tape, and any other trash must be properly disposed of by the students themselves.
+Students are responsible for cleaning the glassware they use, disposing of all waste appropriately, and cleaning their work area with ethanol and paper towels.

-G. Lab attire
+Lab attire